Amelogenesis imperfecta: Treatment

 Preventive and restorative dental care is very important as well as considerations for esthetic issues since the crown are yellow from exposure of dentin due to enamel loss.
 The main objectives of treatment is pain relief, preserving patient's remaining dentition, and to treat and preserve the patient's occlusal vertical height.

 Many factors are to be considered to decide on treatment options such as the classification and severity of AI, the patient's social history, clinical findings etc. There are many classifications of AI but the general management of this condition is similar.

 Full-coverage crowns are sometimes being used to compensate for the abraded enamel in adults, tackling the sensitivity the patient experiences.
 Usually stainless steel crowns are used in children which may be replaced by porcelain once they reach adulthood.
 These aid with maintaining occlusal vertical dimension.

 Aesthetics may be addressed via placement of composite or porcelain veneers, depending on patient factors e.g. age.
 If the patient has primary or mixed dentition, lab-made composite veneers may be provided temporarily, to be replaced by permanent porcelain veneers once the patient has stabilized permanent dentition.
 The patient's oral hygiene and diet should be controlled as well as they play a factor in the success of retaining future restorations.

 In the worst-case scenario, the teeth may have to be extracted and implants or dentures are required.
 Loss of nerves in the affected teeth may occur.

 Epidemiology

 The exact incidence of amelogenesis imperfecta is uncertain.
-Estimates vary widely, from 1 in 700 people in northern Sweden to 1 in 14,000 people in the United States.
+Estimates vary widely, from 1 in 4,000 people in Sweden to 1 in 14,000 people in the United States.
 The prevalence of amelogenesis imperfecta in non-human animals has not been explored, however its presence has been noted.

 This condition is neither caused by nor the equivalent of dental fluorosis.
 A manifestation of amelogenesis imperfecta known as "snow capping" is confined to the outer prismless enamel layer.
 It may superficially resemble dental fluorosis, and indeed "snow capping" may be used as a descriptive term in some incidents of dental fluorosis.